run2bizdocs/docs/en-us/docs/4biz-helium/processes/problem/use/register-problem.md

 title: Registering problem
 Description: It allows to register the problems found.

 # Registering problem

 The Problem Management process is responsible for the final resolution and prevention of the failures behind the incidents that affect the normal operation of IT services.

-This functionality allows to register the problems found.
+This functionality allows to register identified problems.

 ## Before getting started

-- [X] It's necessary to register the problem portfolio
+- [X] It's necessary to register the problem portfolio;
-- [X] Having the access permissions to the "Problem" functionality.
+- [X] User needs access permissions for the "Problem" process.

-## Procedure
+**Procedure**

-1. Access the main menu Processes \>
-    Problem Management \> Problem;
+1. Access the main menu Processes > Problem Management > Problem;

 2. Click on "Options" and then on "Register";

 3. Complete all fields available to identify the requester;

 ### Identification fields